Blue Cheese vs Mozzarella Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
-Mozzarella Cheese is made with cow milk that is typically pasteurized.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Mozzarella Cheese is made with cow, goat, sheep, or buffalo milk that is typically pasteurized.

 Composition and Texture

-Mozzarella Cheese has a fat content of varies and a moisture content of none.
+Blue Cheese has a fat content of around 25-35% and a moisture content of around 30-50%.
+Blue's texture can be described as "crumbly, creamy, semi-soft".
+Mozzarella Cheese has a fat content of varies and a moisture content of around 30-50%.
 Mozzarella's texture can be described as "soft, creamy".

 Appearance and Aging